Mont-Saint-Michel Abbey: 13th to 15th centuries

 In 1204, France's King Philippe-Auguste started to take over the fiefs of Duke of Normandy John Lackland.
 His ally, Guy of Thouars, Duke of Brittany, undertook the siege of the Mont-Saint-Michel.
 After having set fire to the village and massacring the population, he failed to conquer the abbey, due to its stone fortifications.
 But the fire from the village extended to the abbey and damaged it significantly.

 Horrified by the exaction of his Brittany ally, Philippe-Auguste offered abbot Jourdain a grant for the construction of a new Gothic-style architectural set, which included the addition of the refectory and cloister.
 The "Merveille", built in medieval Norman style, with a circular capital, some spandrels in Caen stone and some plant motifs, was completed in 1228.

-Charles VI is credited with adding major fortifications to the abbey, building towers and successive courtyards, and strengthening the ramparts.
+Under the rule of the 29th abbot, Pierre le Roy & Charles VI, from 1386 to 1410, new fortifications were built: at the northeast corner of the Merveille, an octagonal crowning element was added to the Corbins tower; at its base, a long curtain wall-terrace overlooking the woods.
+In 1393, two turrets were added to flank the 1257 gate.
+Large steps were built in front of the barbican, and the abbot had a fortified residence built, as well as the square-based Pénine tower, designed to guard the Grand Degré.

-When Louis XI of France founded the Order of Saint Michael in 1469, he intended that the abbey church of Mont Saint-Michel become the chapel for the Order, but because of its great distance from Paris, his intention could never be realized.
+When King Louis XI founded the Order of Saint Michael in 1469, he intended that the abbey church of Mont Saint-Michel become the chapel for the Order, but because of its great distance from Paris, his intention could never be realized.